-Enter Kenneth Branagh, yes THAT Kenneth Branagh, greatest living Shakespearian helmer and surely Marvel’s greatest directorial risk at that time (until someone decided to get Taika Watiti on the phone) who wisely puts all his experience with the bard to good use and utilizes it to add weight to the issues that plague the Sons Of Odin.
+No, Marvel’s opening gambit for a cosmic scale had to match with what had been established before, so where do magic hammers and frost giants fit in a world of super science and ‘roid raging monsters?
+Enter Kenneth Branagh, yes THAT Kenneth Branagh, greatest living Shakespearian helmer and surely Marvel’s greatest directorial risk at that time (until someone decided to get Taika Watiti on the phone) who wisely puts all his experience with the bard to good use and utilizes it to add weight to the many issues that plague the Sons Of Odin.

-The casting of newbies too is crackingly good, while the biggest star here is Natalie Portman who is only really required here to be “nice”, it’s the discoveries that make the most impression.
+While it may seem weird for the filmmakers to tackle outer space deities with a comedy heavy, fish-out-water plot considering how full-on they tackled the Guardians Of The Galaxy only three years later, Thor reveals itself to be gently sweet and incredibly warm.
+It also establishes the Thor-lore easily and breezy, digging deep from beloved comic runs from Walt Simonson, J.Michael Strazynski and, of course, Stan Lee, dropping you into this world of Frost Giants and laser vomiting Destroyer armour with surprising grace.
+The casting of newbies too is crackingly good, while the biggest stars here are Natalie Portman who is only really required here to be “nice” and Anthony Hopkins who barks at his sons from beneath a fetching beard/eyepatch combo, it’s the discoveries that make the most impression.
 Chris Hemsworth, last seen impressing as Kirk’s dad in J.J.
-Abrams Star Trek reboot (and Home & Away before that) brings a frat boy charm which is imperative in keeping Thor likeable but it’s Tom Hiddlston as Loki who scores MVP with an intricately layered performance and Marvel’s best villain by far until a certain purple faced titan chose to upgrade the bling on his space glove.
+Abrams Star Trek reboot (and Home & Away before that) brings a easy going boyish charm which is imperative in keeping Thor likeable when he’s acting the twat but it’s Tom Hiddlston as God of mischief and pointy hat enthusiast Loki, who scores MVP with an intricately layered performance and Marvel’s best and most interesting villain by far; until a certain purple faced titan chose to upgrade the bling on his space glove.

 At the end of the day, Marvel definitely bet on the right Norse.